AFP-Medialab/twint-wrapper/Readme.md

 * MySQL to manage scraping sessions
 * Docker
 * Twint
+* [FusionAuth] (https://fusionauth.io/) to protect operations to authorized users

- src/scripts/dev folder gives docker-compose file to start MySQL and ElasticSearch
+ src/scripts/dev folder gives docker-compose file to start MySQL, ElasticSearch and FusionAuth

 	$cd src/scripts/dev
 	$docker-compose up -d

- An other script starts MySQL, ElasticSearch and Kibana
+ An other script add Kibana to monitor ElasticSearch Index.

 	$ cd src/scripts/dev
-	$ docker-compose -f docker-compose.yml up -d
+	$ docker-compose -f docker-compose-kibana.yml up -d

-### Twint Docker build
+## Twint Docker build

-Twint is the only scraper that is supported so far.
+Twint is the only scraper that is supported.
 Project pom.xml defined the build of twint bases on a forked of the twint project.
 Dockerfile that build twint image is located src/main/docker/twint